axelarnetwork/deposit-address-demo/README.md

+## Coming soon

+The `axelarjs-sdk` nodejs repo (upon which this demo depends) is currently private and can be accessed only with a NPM token.
+The repo will be made public shortly.

 # Deposit address demo

 This simple frontend demo app uses [axelarjs-sdk](https://github.com/axelarnetwork/axelarjs-sdk) to enable a user to transfer AXL tokens from Axelar to Avalanche.